Everything you need to groom your own brows at home | CNN Underscored

 Hard Candy Fiber Brow Gel ($7; walmart.com)

 “If your brows feel a little gappy, sometimes brow gels have fibers,” says Healy.
-“Hard Candy has fiber, Joey Healy Brow Lacquer does not.
+“Hard Candy has fiber; Joey Healy Brow Lacquer does not.
 If you want the fibers, Hard Candy is the way to go because it helps build the brow in a denser way.”

 Joey Healy Brow Lacquer ($28; amazon.com)